 The shoe doesn't waver in support, especially in the heel and midfoot.
-When cornering fast, and during off-camber sidehilling, reviewers say that they don't feel tippy.
+We never felt tippy when cornering fast and during off-camber side-hilling.

 Strength level: Speedgoat

 The Hoka Speedgoats are solid AF.
 They employ the Vibram outsole which is practically indestructible.
 And the midsole is just as awesome.
-After 30+ miles on rough terrains, runners report it is NOT showing any sign of compression.
+After 30+ miles on rough terrains, there is NOT a single sign of compression.
 It's built like a tank.
-They expect it to last 350 to 400 miles.
+We expect it to last at least 400 miles.